SearchScale/search-insights-collector/README.md

 * To supply Solr URLs directly, use `-d` parameter.
 If not specified, Solr URLs will be looked up in live_nodes of ZooKeeper (if `--zkhost` is specified)
 * To disable collection of logs and field metrics (Luke), you can add `--disable-expensive-operations` parameter
 * If you have multiple Solr clusters, you can specify `-n <clustername>` parameter to ensure the generated file contains the cluster name in prefix.
 The name shouldn't contain spaces or special characters (other than '-').
+* If you have additional metadata, e.g. datacenter name, availability zone etc., pass them using `-k datacenter=dc1,az=abc`.

 Authenticated Solr Clusters: